cloudflare/cloudflare-docs/content/firewall/api/cf-firewall-rules/delete.md

 ---
 title: DELETE examples
 pcx-content-type: reference
-order: 435
+weight: 436
 ---

 # DELETE examples

 <Aside type='note' header='Note'>

 The `DELETE` operation does not delete any filter related to the Firewall Rule.
-To delete the filter, use the [Filters API](/api/cf-filters).
+To delete the filter, use the [Filters API](/firewall/api/cf-filters/).

 </Aside>